autocontracts/permissioned-blocks/whitepaper.md

 Although the vision of Midasium was appealing, one of the major technical challenges was the lack of privacy and confidentiality of blockchain transaction.
 It was not a viable for the Midasium solution to list the history of rental payments on a public blockchain.

 In 2016, I set out to do research and development to come up with a viable solution.
+This white paper and the accompanying prototype is the result of that work.In 2016, I set out to do research and development to come up with a viable solution.
 This white paper and the accompanying prototype is the result of that work.

-Further work based on this paper, "External storage on the EVM: a static recompilation approach"[[4]](https://gist.github.com/shmookey/e1df57beeea0a2b8e6014bce6c69c0a4) by Luke Anthony Williams, describes a technique that abstracts away some of the complexities of writing smart contracts in a functional manner that are discussed in this paper.

 ## Introduction